Mike-Witt/pmsg/README.md

     Liouville1.html - A web page that expains what's going on Liouville1.py - The python code

-These files contain a simple simulation of the time dependend Schroedinger equations, using the finite difference method:
+These files contain a simple simulation of the time dependent Schroedinger equation, using the finite difference method:

     csim_build.py - This builds the cython code csim_tdse.pyx - Cython code for the simulator